yrmusicsomt/Sales_Department/README.md

         -   CompetitionOpenSinceMonth: Month when competition was
             > opened.

-        -   CompetitionOpenSinceYear: Year when competition was opened.
+        -   CompetitionOpenSinceYear: Year when the competition was opened.

         -   Promo2: Whether the store is running Promo2 (1 = Yes, 0 =
             > No).